Original Run: April 3, 2009 - September 28, 2009 Number of Episodes: 39 Genre: Comedy, Music, Slice of Life Based on the Series: Kakifly

 At the end of it all, though, I found myself satisfied, and I would love to see more.
 Should K-On ever get a third season, I will be right there to enjoy it.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-What would be your advice concerning K-On?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise K-On?
+Leave a comment below because I would love to hear what you have to say.

 If you liked what you’ve read, follow Anime Hajime on our social media to never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.

 If you wish to add your voice to Anime Hajime, why not consider writing for us?
 Check out our Write For Anime Hajime page if you want to contribute.
 We welcome your style.